 The Gammadda Damsaviya program was born with the noble objective of fulfilling this spiritual void.

 Voice of Gammadda is the quarterly magazine issued by Gammadda secretariat.
 This release covers all the activities undertaken by Gammadda during that particular quarter.

 The most recently launched Gammadda Initiative, Thaksalawa focuses on providing quality Free-to-Air education to students in key age categories, affected by the prolonged school-closures and lack of online facilities.

-Filling a long-felt void, The GILC has brought together Sri Lanka's most admired, influential leaders to a single platform with the sole- aim of sharing this limitless well-spring of experience and knowledge with our nation's emerging leaders.
+Filling a long-felt void, The GILC brings together Sri Lanka's most admired, influential leaders to a single platform with the sole- aim of sharing this limitless well-spring of experience and knowledge with our nation's emerging leaders.